OpenDDS/OpenDDS/_posts/2020-02-19-dds-foundation-event.md

 - WHEN: Tuesday, March 24, 2020, 8:30 am - 12:00 pm
 - WHERE: [Hyatt Regency Town Center, Reston, VA, USA](https://www.omg.org/events/va-20/hotel.htm)

 The event is free and open to the public.
-[REGISTRATION](https://www.omg.org/meetings/va-2020/index6.cgi?noid=yes) is required.

 Members of the [Object Computing, Inc. (OCI)](https://www.objectcomputing.com) OpenDDS team will be in attendance. *We hope to see you there!*